heartcombo/simple_form/README.md

 The _Form components_ will generate the form tags like labels, inputs, hints or errors contents.

-The _Form extensions_ are used to generate some attributes or perform some lookups on the model to add extra informations to your components.
+The _Form extensions_ are used to generate some attributes or perform some lookups on the model to add extra information to your components.

 You can create new _Form components_ using the wrappers API as in the following example: